JerbearKCodes/Tribal_Biomass_PNW/Narrative/Narrative.md

 # Introduction

-What if material removed to make forests safer could also help power homes, strengthen tribal energy sovereignty, and support rural jobs?
+What if material removed to make forests safer could also mitigate wildfire risk, strengthen tribal energy sovereignty, and support rural jobs?

 That question sits at the heart of this project.

 Across the Pacific Northwest, many tribal communities are living with multiple, overlapping challenges.
 Forests in many places are denser than they once were, increasing wildfire risk.
 At the same time, many communities are seeking more local control over their energy future, especially as energy costs rise and climate-related disruptions become more common.
-In regions where traditional timber economies have declined, there is also growing interest in land-based economic opportunities that support both community well-being and forest stewardship.
+In regions where traditional timber economies have declined and continue to decline, there is also growing interest in land-based economic opportunities that support both community well-being and forest stewardship.

 This project explores one possible connection between these issues: **forest biomass**.

 In simple terms, forest biomass is the wood-based material stored in trees and forest vegetation.
-When forests are thinned for restoration or wildfire risk reduction, some of that material can potentially be used as an energy source.
+When forests are thinned for timber production, forest restoration, or wildfire risk reduction, some of that material can potentially be used as an energy source.
 That means biomass may offer more than one benefit at the same time:

-- it may help reduce hazardous fuel loads
+- It may help reduce hazardous fuel loads
-- it may provide a renewable energy alternative
+- It may provide a renewable energy alternative
-- it may support tribal energy sovereignty and resilience
+- It may support tribal energy sovereignty and resilience
-- it may create work in forestry, hauling, processing, and energy systems
+- It may create work in forestry, hauling, processing, and energy systems

 This study does **not** argue that every tribe should pursue biomass development, and it does **not** claim that every acre should be harvested.
 Instead, it asks a more basic and important first question: